 My next step was to sketch what I want the sculptures to look like.
 The shapes I wanted to make were pretty simple and common, so drawing them was not difficult.
 I knew the process of creating them would be much more difficult.

 Both items are machine made, and my sculpting does not match that, so I needed to consider how an imperfect shape would add and take away from the idea of light.
 I created two maquettes to explore the basic shapes and how the materials would behave for my purposes.

 The maquettes didn’t prepare me for the difficulties I would have when dealing in a large scale.
 When clay is very wet and plastic, it completely lacks structure, and when the piece is huge and needs to support itself it’s nearly impossible to get very far.
 When I punched out a cavity of a large ball of clay, I balled up a towel and put it in the cavity to keep it round and set a space heater on it for a while.
 The space heater accelerated the drying process and made the clay more leather hard and the perfect consistency for sculpting.
 Handling the piece with newly formed structure was much easier, but it was still very heavy so I needed to scrape away layers from the inside to make the walls thinner.
-This so far is not the finished piece, as I still need to fire it and connect the two pieces with epoxy.
-I decided to keep the bulb and screw parts separate because both pieces have a flat base to keep stable in the kiln.
+When I got both pieces bisque fired, I connected them with car body filler.
+I covered the screw in graphite and poured different colored wax on the bulb.

 I contended with a weight and structure problem with the metal as well.
 I finished each lens first and connected the two with the part that rests on one’s nose.
 Because both lenses were so heavy, the connecting part needed to be stronger to support the whole sculpture.
 Once I was able to securely connect the two halves, I was able to attach the arms of the glasses and finish the piece.